dthx2710/Dolicon-Blue-Archive/src/pages/student/yuzu.md

   urban: Unknown
   indoor: Unknown
 exSkill:
-  exCost: 0
+  exCost: 4
-  ex1: Deals x% damage to an enemy and enemies near it in a circular area.
+  ex1: Deals 312% damage to an enemy and enemies near it in a circular area.
   ex2: ""
   ex3: ""
   ex4: ""
   ex5: ""
 normalSkill:
   normal10: ""
-  normal1: Every x seconds, deals damage to the enemy with the highest attack and
+  normal1: Every 25 seconds, deals 147% damage to the enemy with the highest
-    enemies near it in a circular area.
+    attack and enemies near it in a circular area.
   normal2: ""
   normal3: ""
   normal4: ""